nats-io/nats-architecture-and-design/adr/ADR-8.md

 should attempt to load the current value and if that's a delete do an update with `Nats-Expected-Last-Subject-Sequence` equalling to the value of the deleted message that was retrieved.

+When using the `Create()` behavior and the `allow_msg_ttl` setting is enabled on the Bucket clients can accept a duration for how long the created value should stay in the bucket.
+We cannot accept this on the Put operation as that might have the effect of surfacing history once the latest value is removed using Per-Message TTLs.

 #### Retrieving Values

 There are different situations where messages will be retrieved using different APIs, below describes the different models.